-Lithuania’s economic freedom score is 72.1, making its economy the 22nd freest in the 2013 Index.
-Its overall score rose 0.6 point due to a concerted effort to rein in government spending, but economic freedom declined in six other areas, including freedom from corruption and business freedom.
-Lithuania is ranked 12th out of 43 countries in the Europe region, and its overall score is well above the world and regional averages.
+Lithuania’s economic freedom score is 72.2, making its economy the 20th freest in the 2023 Index.
+Its score is 3.6 points lower than last year.
+Lithuania is ranked 14th out of 44 countries in the Europe region, and its overall score is well above the world and regional averages.

 Lithuania’s ongoing transition to a free-market economy is facilitated by the rule of law, structural reforms, and an increasingly vibrant private sector.
 Along with policies that open Lithuania to global commerce and trade, competitive taxation and a relatively efficient regulatory system have encouraged a more dynamic and broadly based economic expansion.

 Lithuania regained independence in 1991 and joined the European Union in 2004 and the Organisation for Economic Co-operation and Development in 2018.
 Political independent Gitanas Nauseda was elected president in 2019.
 Prime Minister Ingrida Šimonyte’s governing coalition includes her center-right Homeland Union–Lithuanian Christian Democrats (TS–LKD), the economics-focused Liberal Movement, and the centrist Freedom Party.
 Privatization of most state-owned enterprises helped to encourage years of growth, but youth emigration is still a problem.
 An offshore liquefied natural gas terminal at Klaipeda has helped to diversify energy imports.
 China has targeted Lithuania because of its ties to Taiwan.

 The overall rule of law is well respected in Lithuania.
 The country’s property rights score is above the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.